-The Board has established a separate Audit Committee (AC), Risk Committee (RC), Sustainability Committee (SC), Nominating Committee (NC) and Remuneration Committee (RemCo) with clear written TORs, to assist in carrying out more effectively, its oversight of the operations and business affairs of the Group.
-The Board Committees are also actively engaged in assisting the Board to ensure compliance with good corporate governance practices.
-The chairpersons of these Board Committees report on the decisions and significant matters discussed at the respective Board Committees to the

-Board on a quarterly basis.
+The Board has established a separate Audit Committee (AC), Risk Committee (RC), Sustainability Committee (SC), Nominating Committee (NC) and Remuneration Committee (RemCo) with clear written TORs.
+This enables the Board to carry out more effectively, its oversight of the operations and business affairs of the Group.
+The Board Committees are also actively engaged in helping the Board to ensure compliance with good corporate governance practices.
+The chairpersons of these Board Committees report on the decisions and significant matters discussed at the respective Board Committees to the Board on a quarterly basis.
 The duties and responsibilities of the various Board Committees are set out in the Report.
 The Board may form other Board Committees from time to time.
 The composition and details of the principal duties and responsibilities of the Board Committees are set out in the Report.